top of page

 This toolkit has been reviewed by government officials and law enforcement representatives.
 We hope that it serves as a resource for individuals planning to participate in a demonstration.
 While every effort has been made to ensure accuracy, information may change over time; users are encouraged to verify details with the appropriate authorities.
 This toolkit is provided for informational purposes only and should not be interpreted as legal advice.

-Please note: Fair Housing laws do not govern short-term rentals.
+Please note that Fair Housing laws do not govern short-term rentals.

 For more information on the history of stakeholder engagement and the development of human rights action plan, continue reading below.